dinosath/novels-service/README.md

 # novels

-This application was generated using JHipster 8.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.1.0](https://www.jhipster.tech/documentation-archive/v8.1.0).

-This application was generated using JHipster 8.1.0 and JHipster Quarkus , you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.1.0](https://www.jhipster.tech/documentation-archive/v8.1.0).
+This application was generated using JHipster 8.3.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.3.0](https://www.jhipster.tech/documentation-archive/v8.3.0).

 ## Project Structure